attackgithub/WinLog-v1.1/README.md

 You can check the file "dependencies_installed.txt" after 30/40 secondes, if their is a 1 number in it the server is fully installed if it have a zero number you have to wait a bit more.

-After that reboot, it' very important, for some system configuration change enter in action.
+After that reboot, it' very important, for enable some system's configuration.
 ----------------

 Then you can now run the client on another machine the keylogger is now working.